DOLEARY85/Python-PDF-Redaction/README.md

 # Bulk PDF Redaction Python

-Looking for an adaptable way to Bulk redact PDF’s in Python?
+Looking for an adaptable way to bulk redact PDF’s in Python?

 This technical guide should provide basics to get you started.